barseghyanartur/django-fobi/README.rst

 HTML5 fields
 ============
-The following HTML5 fields are supported in appropriate bundled plugins:
+The following HTML5 fields are supported in corresponding bundled plugins:

 - date
 - datetime